 Applications may receive only one award of points from each of the following subcategories:

+The Qualifying Infill Project is located in High or Highest Resource Areas (as specified on the TCAC/HCD Opportunity Area Maps), 20 points (for Federal land, and properties not identified on the TCAC/HCD Opportunity Area Map, the Applicant may use the TCAC/HCD Opportunity Area Map’s census tract nearest to the main entry for the Qualifying Infill Project https://belonging.berkeley.edu/tcac-opportunity-map-2020).

-The Qualifying Infill Project is within one-quarter mile of a Park (one-half mile for Rural Area projects) (not including school grounds unless there is a bona fide, formal joint use agreement between the jurisdiction responsible for the Parks/recreational facilities and the school district providing availability to the general public of the school grounds and/or facilities), 6 points, or within one-half mile (one (1) mile for Rural Area projects), 4 points.
+The Qualifying Infill Project is within one-quarter mile of a Park (one-half mile for Rural Area projects) (not including school grounds unless there is a bona fide, formal joint use agreement between the jurisdiction responsible for the Parks/recreational facilities and the school district providing availability to the general public of the school grounds and/or facilities), 5 points, or within one-half mile (one mile for Rural Area projects), 3 points.

-The Qualifying Infill Project is within one (1) mile of a locally recognized Employment Center with a minimum of 50 full-time employees (two (2) miles for Rural Area projects), 7 points, or within two (2) miles (four (4) miles for Rural Area projects), 4 points.
+The Qualifying Infill Project is within one mile of a locally recognized Employment Center with a minimum of 50 full-time employees (two miles for Rural Area projects), 5 points, or within two miles (four miles for Rural Area projects), 3 points.

-The Qualifying Infill Project is within one (1) mile of a locally recognized Retail Center with a minimum of 50 full-time employees (two (2) miles for Rural Area projects), 7 points, or within two (2) miles (four (4) miles for Rural Area projects), 4 points.
+The Qualifying Infill Project is within one mile of a locally recognized Retail Center with a minimum of 50 full-time employees (two miles for Rural Area projects), 5 points, or within two miles (four miles for Rural Area projects), 3 points.

-For Qualifying Infill Projects where at least 50 percent of the units have two or more bedrooms, the Qualifying Infill Project is within one- quarter mile of a public school or community college that residents of the Qualifying Infill Project may attend (one-half mile for Rural Area projects), 7 points, or within one-half mile (one (1) mile for Rural Area projects), 4 points.
+For Qualifying Infill Projects within one- quarter mile of a public school or community college that residents of the Qualifying Infill Project may attend (one-half mile for Rural Area projects), 5 points, or within one-half mile (one mile for Rural Area projects), 3 points.

-For a Qualifying Infill Project that is located within one-half mile of a social service facility, including Senior facilities with designated Senior units, that operates to serve residents of the Qualifying Infill Project, 7 points, or within one (1) mile, 4 points.
+For a Qualifying Infill Project that is located within one-half mile of a social service facility that operates to serve residents of the Qualifying Infill Project, 5 points, or within one mile, 3 points.

 Consistency with regional plans – 10 points maximum

-Points will be awarded for each of the following:
+Points will be awarded for each of the following (necessary evidence is to be received by the Department by the Program application due date):

-5) points will be awarded if the Qualifying Infill Project supports the implementation of a sustainable communities strategy or alternative planning strategy that has been determined by the California Air Resources Board to achieve the region's greenhouse gas emissions target.
+Five points will be awarded if the Qualifying Infill Project supports the implementation of a sustainable communities strategy or alternative planning strategy that has been determined by the California Air Resources Board to achieve the region's greenhouse gas emissions target.
 Consistency with such plans must be demonstrated by a letter or resolution executed by an officer, or an equivalent representative from the metropolitan planning organization, regional transportation agency, planning, or local transportation commission.